seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Have I the aspic in my lips?
 Dost fall?
 If thou and nature can so gently part,
-The stroke of death is as a lover’s pinch,
+The stroke of death is as a lover's pinch,
 Which hurts, and is desired.
 Dost thou lie still?
-If thus thou vanishest, thou tell’st the world
+If thus thou vanishest, thou tell'st the world
 It is not worth leave-taking.

 **CHARMIAN**